Japan won't rule out any options vs FX volatility - govt spokesperson

 When asked about the yen's declines, Chief Cabinet Secretary Hirokazu Matsuno also told a news conference it was important for currencies to move stably reflecting economic fundamentals.

+Matsuno also said he hoped the Bank of Japan will closely communicate with the government, and continue to take "appropriate" monetary policy towards achieving its 2% inflation target.

+Many analysts expect the BOJ to keep ultra-loose monetary policy intact at its two-day policy meeting ending on Friday.

-(Reporting by Kaori Kaneko and Satoshi Sugiyama, Writing by Leika Kihara Editing by Chang-Ran Kim)
+(Reporting by Kaori Kaneko and Satoshi Sugiyama, Writing by Leika Kihara; Editing by Chang-Ran Kim and Christian Schmollinger)

 ((leika.kihara@thomsonreuters.com; +813-6441-1828; Reuters Messaging: leika.kihara.reuters.com@reuters.net))